Oluwasetemi/css-note/slides.md

 }
 ```

-You'll notice that after <kbd>@keyframes</kbd> we have a name called <kbd>slide-in</kbd>; this is the name of the <kbd>@keyframes</kbd> animation.
+You'll notice that after `@keyframes` we have a name called `slide-in`; this is the name of the `@keyframes` animation.
 These names work like global variables, allowing you to reuse the animation across different elements.
-To apply the animation to specific selectors, you use the <kbd>animation</kbd> property.
+To apply the animation to specific selectors, you use the `animation` property.

 ```css
 .container {